imci-idaho/2022-03-01-WhatTheyForgot/content/details.md

 ```
 Check that all packages loaded and that `lookup::lookup(body)` successfully executed without generating an error message.

-We will be using [gitter](https://gitter.im/Idaho-ag-stats/2022-what-they-forgot-workshop#) for the class chat, which requires a account with either GitHub, GitLab or Twitter.
-If you do not have one of those, please get an account ([GitHub](https://github.com/signup).
+We will be using [gitter](https://gitter.im/Idaho-ag-stats/2022-what-they-forgot-workshop#) for the class chat, which requires a account with GitHub, GitLab, or email-based account.
+If you do not have one of those, please get an account and make sure you can log into Gitter.

 A Zoom connection is also required since this workshop will be held online.